 In single word programming mode, four Flash command write cycles are used to program an individual Flash address.
 While this method is supported by all Spansion devices, in general it is not recommended for devices that support Write Buffer Programming.
-See Table 12.1 on page 66 for the required bus cycles and Figure 7.1 on page 26 for the flowchart.
+See Table 12.1 for the required bus cycles and Figure 7.1 for the flowchart.

 When the Embedded Program algorithm is complete, the device then returns to the read mode and addresses are no longer latched.
 The system can determine the status of the program operation by using DQ7 or DQ6.
-See Write Operation Status on page 37 for information on these status bits.
+See Write Operation Status for information on these status bits.